Date: Tuesday April 2nd, 2019

-Please forgive the long email but we have a quite few things to get through – Please take the time to read through this when you get a chance!
-This will be the last group email to volunteers prior to the race.
+Please forgive the long email but we have quite a few things to get through – Please take the time to read through this when you get a chance, it is about a 7 minute read!
+This will be the last big group email to all volunteers prior to the race.

-Thanks again to everyone that has signed on to volunteer for the 2018 Zumbro Endurance Run, we have a really impressive group of over 200 volunteers for this years event and are now just one week out!
+Thanks again to everyone that has signed on to volunteer for the 2019 Zumbro Endurance Run, we have a really impressive group of over 240 volunteers for this years event and are now about a week and a half out!
 We could not put on such a great event without your help.
-I say this without boasting or bragging, but we have one of the strongest volunteer groups of any “trail / ultrarunning community” in the country – those of you who have been to races out of state know first hand, that the support and selflessness here is quite staggering!
-We currently have runners for 22 states and three Canadian provinces registered to run: 100MI=128, 50MI=253, 17MI=506, TOTAL= 887
+I say this without boasting or bragging, but we have one of the strongest volunteer groups of any trail / ultrarunning community in the country – those of you who have been to races out of state know first hand, that the support and selflessness here is quite staggering!
+We currently have runners from 21 states and three countries registered to run: 100MI=117, 50MI=275, 17MI=531, TOTAL= 923

-A list of volunteer assignments can be found HERE http://www.zumbroendurancerun.com/volunteer-assignments/ – if you see any mistakes in available times or positions or see something that will not work for you, please let us know.
-Please keep in mind that you may have been assigned more than one job, so please search for you name (you can search by last name or you can sort the table by clicking on the column header rows.)
+A list of volunteer assignments can be found HERE http://www.zumbroendurancerun.com/volunteer-assignments/ – if you see any mistakes in available times or positions or see something that will not work for you, please let us know, we are very flexible.
+Please keep in mind that you may have been assigned more than one job, so please search for your name (you can search by last name or you can sort the table by clicking on the column header rows.)
 There could be a few minor tweaks between now and race day, so please be sure to check the list the week of the race.
-Info on each specific volunteer job can be found HERE http://www.zumbroendurancerun.com/volunteer-jobs/ ***HAM Radio Operators please note that your specific assignments / times will be handled by Brendan Johnson via direct communication with him.
+Info on each specific volunteer job can be found HERE http://www.zumbroendurancerun.com/volunteer-jobs/ HAM Radio Operators please note that your specific assignments / times will be handled by Brendan Johnson via direct communication with him.